-First, it helps you get an accurate dose of insulin, thus maintaining a proper blood glucose levels.
+First, it helps you get an accurate dose of insulin, thus maintaining proper blood glucose levels.
 Also, if you give yourself an insulin shot too soon after a previous dose, your body will have too much insulin and too low blood glucose levels.

-This will lead to stacking of insulin which in turn leads to hypoglycemia.
+This will lead to the stacking of insulin which in turn leads to hypoglycemia.
 Hypoglycemia can be dangerous for people with diabetes as it can cause loss of consciousness or seizures.